ZhasminHovhannisyan/CNN/YOLOv11-Obj-Det-PascalVOC/README.md

 Pascal VOC dataset.
-The workflow includes converting VOC annotations to YOLO format, splitting into train/val/test, setting up a custom dataset with advanced augmentations, training with a frozen backbone and mixed-precision, and evaluating results with training curves.
+The workflow includes converting VOC annotations to YOLO format, splitting into train/val/test, setting up a custom dataset, training with frozen backbone and mixed-precision, and evaluating results with training curves.

 ---